 Holly joined SOS-UK as a project manager in May 2021, assisting young people to create deep, lasting, and meaningful connections with the natural environment through the Green Influencers Scheme.
 In April 2023, Holly joined the Green Schools Revolution team to work with schools to develop Climate Action Plans, and she now also works across a range of SOS-UK programmes and projects.

-Alongside work, Holly is completing her doctoral research at the University of Southampton, focusing on the consequences of Arctic Ocean climate change as part of the UK’s Natural Environment Research Council’s Changing Arctic Ocean programme.
+Holly completed her doctoral research at the University of Southampton, focusing on the consequences of Arctic Ocean climate change as part of the UK’s Natural Environment Research Council’s Changing Arctic Ocean programme.
 She received a Master of Science degree in Marine Biology.

 Other than this, Holly stays busy with environmental campaigning and teaching swimming to young people.
 She enjoys all forms of exercise, trying new things, and trying to cram as many plants into her home office as possible.